General meaning

 A radical financial decision precipitates a material change.

 On the financial side, this association can announce the end of a loan, the breaking of a financial agreement, the quick sale of an asset, or the closure of an account.
-Scythe represents the cutting act, Stork shows the concrete transition that follows: changing housing to lighten expenses, modifying lifestyle, redirecting money towards another project.
-It can also point to a strong choice, such as giving up a source of income deemed toxic or unstable, in order to open the way for a more viable budgetary organization in the medium term.
+Scythe represents the cutting act, while Stork shows the concrete transition that follows: changing housing to reduce expenses, modifying lifestyle, or redirecting money towards another project.
+It can also point to a strong choice, such as giving up a source of income deemed toxic or unstable, in order to pave the way for a more viable budgetary organization in the medium term.

 Health and energy